 Make Art: For your mini Michelangelos, Amelia Art Studio offers fine art group classes for kids of all ages led by experienced art educators.
 Paisley Grace Makery has fun workshops and open paint hours for kids and adults.
 Their fool-proof process lets even the least artistic members of your family take home a project that looks professional.

 Visit The Past: Amelia Island has a storied past and is nicknamed “The Isle of Eight Flags” because it has been under the rule of eight different countries throughout its history.
 The Amelia Museum Of History, housed in a historic (and reportedly haunted) jail has a children’s exhibit with hands-on activities.
-The Amelia Maritime Museum is full of formerly sunken treasure.
-The coolest part is that the chances are good the person working in the museum during your visit actually had a hand in uncovering the gold, coins, and jewels on display!

 Shop ‘Til You Drop: Fernandina Beach’s historic district is full of unique boutique shops.
 For reasonably priced, yet always adorable clothes, I love Colie’s Clothing & Gifts, especially in the fall and winter when they carry the softest sweaters and hand-poured candles.
 For sparkles, there’s no better place than Lindy’s, a downtown icon that features local makers alongside couture designers, and their butterfly mural is a must-see.
 If the kids are patient while you’re shopping, why not treat them to a classic toy from Villa Villekulla Neighborhood Toy Store, where they welcome kids to play with their displays?
 (Full disclosure: This is my shop, so I’m a little partial.)